One kind of queue data structure is a circular queue, in which the final position is joined to the starting position in a circle.

 Key Features:

-- Circular Structure:
+- The Circular Structure:

 - Unlike a linear queue, the last element of the circular queue connects to the first element.